 Aversion, anger, and hatred are states of mind that strike against experience, pushing it away, rejecting what is presented in the moment.
 They do not come from without.
 This insight is a reversal of the ordinary way we perceive life.
 “Usually,” says Ajahn Chah, “we believe outer problems attack us.”
-Things are wrong and people misbehave, causing our hatred and suffering to arise.
+Things are wrong and people misbehave, causing our anger and suffering to arise.
 But however painful our experiences may be, they are just painful experiences until we add the response of aversion or hatred.
 Only then does suffering arise.
-If we react with hatred and aversion, these qualities become habitual.
-Like a distorted autoimmune response, our misguided reaction of hatred does not protect us; rather, it becomes the cause of our continued unhappiness.
+If we react with anger, hatred and aversion, these qualities become habitual.
+Like a distorted autoimmune response, our misguided reaction does not protect us; rather, it becomes the cause of our continued unhappiness.

 The Buddha declares, “Enraged with hate, with mind ensnared, humans aim at their own ruin and at the ruin of others.”
 How do we break this tragic legacy—both in our own lives and in every blood-soaked corner of the globe?
 Only through a deep understanding of anger, hatred, and aggression.
 They are universal energies, archetypal forces that cause immense suffering in the world.
 Their source must be traced in the depths of our human hearts.
 And then we will discover an amazing truth: that with compassion, with courage and dedicated effort, we, like the Buddha, can meet the aggressive forces of our own mind and of others, and these energies can be transformed.

 Freud and his followers believed the aggressive instincts to be primary.
 Culture’s “commandment to love one’s neighbour as oneself…is really justified by the fact that nothing else runs so strongly counter to original human nature as this.”
 Later, in the aftermath of World War II, sociobiologists such as Konrad Lorenz and Robert Ardrey hypothesized that our species, like our predecessor apes and many other animals, had necessary and inevitable instincts of territoriality and aggression.
 Today, evolutionary biology and neuroscience are carefully charting the roots, the genetic function and neural mechanisms of aggression.